near/near-lake-framework-js/packages/near-lake-framework/README.md

 })();
 ```
 The main function in this example is handleStreamerMessage(block, context), which contains custom logic for how to handle a given block. `block` is of type Block from @near-lake/primitives which gives access to helper methods to make it easier to extract data.
 You may find a list of helper functions [here](https://www.npmjs.com/package/@near-lake/primitives).
-The interface to capture data about an event has the following arguments:

-- `standard`: name of standard, e.g. nep171
-- `version`: e.g. 1.0.0
-- `event`: type of the event, e.g. nft_mint
-- `data`: associate event data.
-Strictly typed for each set {standard, version, event} inside corresponding NEP